GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     'customerID3': {'amount': [], 'friend': [], 'index': []},
     ......

 The 'amount' list record the purchases of customerID1.
 The 'friend' list record the nearest friends of customerID1.
 The 'index' list record the sequence of events related to customerID1.
+To save some space, only the T latest purchases will be saved in the list, and the older events will be deleted.

 For example, after reading the following events: